 The social nature of #GivingTuesday can help you reach a wider audience with your message.
 It’s one thing when your organization advocates for itself.
 But your message speaks even louder when others see their friends, family, and peers posting about the difference you’re making.

-It’s important to create content that is highly engaging and shareable when building your social strategy.
 Your posts should get your audience excited about your work and encourage them to spread the word about an important cause.

 5. Recruit social ambassadors.